Bradw-17/frigate-ai-notifications/README.md

 - Temperature, token limit, and resolution
 - High-priority labels (to adjust urgency)
 - Entity context (for LLM Vision only)

 ---

-## 🧪 GitHub Actions Validation

-All pushes to this repo automatically run blueprint YAML validation via the `.github/workflows/validate-blueprint.yml` file.

----